withfig/fig/CONTRIBUTING.md

 ## Our Repos

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, track issues and feature requests, and accept pull requests.

 Here are some of our primary repos.

 [withfig/fig](https://github.com/withfig/fig): The central repo.
-All issues taken here.
+Most issues go here.
+We will direct you to the right place if not.

 [withfig/autocomplete](https://github.com/withfig/autocomplete): Collection of all specs for [autocomplete](https://docs.withfig.com/autocomplete).
-Contribute new specs and update old specs here.
+Contribute new specs, update old specs, and file issues for existing specs here.

 [withfig/config](https://github.com/withfig/config): Fig's default configuration at install.
-Contains apps, installation, and update scripts.
+Contains all installation and update scripts.